 This submission sets out the range of issues for community governance since the last changes affecting Bridport parish were made in 1986, and identifies three options for consideration.
 Bridport Town Council contends that there are strong reasons to consider a wide-ranging change to boundaries, governance and electoral arrangements, and will recommend this as its preferred option.
 We urge Dorset Council to accept this and consider the rationale to be indisputable.
 We are concerned however to ensure that if there are as yet unidentified reasons for not taking this option forward, other narrower changes should be considered as a more basic requirement for the adequate provision of community governance in Bridport.
 Two further options are therefore presented; one considers a range of relatively minor boundary changes and the addition of an area designated for a forthcoming major housing development, and another is very narrowly focused on this forthcoming development.
-This third option is deemed essential and has the support of the parishes most affected - Symondsbury and Bridport.
+This third option is deemed essential.